Home About Basics Casts Theory Verification References Contact

 Purpose

-The purpose of this section is to demonstrate how the rod input into the simulation model is verified.
+The purpose of this section is to demonstrate how the rod input, used in the simulation model, is verified.

 Method